Fixed price of Coca-Cola from 1886 to 1959

 Between 1886 and 1959, the price of a 6.5 USoz glass or bottle of Coca-Cola was set at five cents, or one nickel, and remained fixed with very little local fluctuation.
-The Coca-Cola Company was able to maintain this price for several reasons, including bottling contracts the company signed in 1899, advertising, vending machine technology, and a relatively low rate of inflation.
-The fact that the price of the drink was able to remain the same for over seventy years is especially significant considering the events that occurred during that period, including the founding of Pepsi, World War I, Prohibition, The Great Depression, changing taxes, a caffeine and caramel shortage, World War II, and the company's desire to raise its prices.
+The Coca-Cola Company was able to maintain this price for several reasons, including bottling contracts the company signed in 1899, advertising, vending machine technology, and a relatively low rate of inflation (with 5 cents in 1886 being worth about 15 cents in 1959, compared to 5 cents in 1959 being worth about 54 cents in 2024).
+The fact that the price of the drink was able to remain the same for over seventy years is especially significant considering the events that occurred during that period, including the founding of Pepsi, World War I, Prohibition, the Great Depression, changing taxes, a caffeine and caramel shortage, World War II, and the company's desire to raise its prices.